Social entrepreneurship: Modern definition

-The concept of social entrepreneurship emerged in the 1980s and since then has been gaining more momentum.
+The concept and terminology of social entrepreneurship emerged in the 1950s and since then has been gaining more momentum.
 Despite this, after decades of efforts to find a common ground to define the concept, no consensus has been reached.
-The dynamic nature of the object and the multiplicity of the conceptual lens used by researchers has made it impossible to capture it, to such an extent that scholars have compared it with a mythological beast.
+The dynamic nature of the object and the multiplicity of the conceptual lenses used by researchers has made it impossible to capture it, to such an extent that scholars have compared it with a mythological beast.
+The difficulties in defining social entrepreneurship also stems from the fact that the concept is value-laden and that different definitions may reflect different political views on what type of entrepreneurship could be beneficial to society.

 Scholars have different backgrounds, generating a great disparity of conceptualizations.
-These should be arranged in 5 clusters of meaning, according to the focus given and the conceptual framework assumed by the researcher.
+These should be arranged in five clusters of meaning, according to the focus given and the conceptual framework assumed by the researcher.
 The first group of authors focuses on the person of the entrepreneur, being the mainstream definition.
 J. G. Dees argues that social entrepreneurship is the result and the creation of an especially creative and innovative leader.

 Social entrepreneurs can include a range of career types and professional backgrounds, ranging from social work and community development to entrepreneurship and environmental science.
 For this reason, it is difficult to determine who is a social entrepreneur.
 David Bornstein has even used the term "social innovator" interchangeably with social entrepreneur, due to the creative, non-traditional strategies that many social entrepreneurs use.
 For a clearer definition of what social entrepreneurship entails, it is necessary to set the function of social entrepreneurship apart from other voluntary sector and charity-oriented activities and identify the boundaries within which social entrepreneurs operate.
 Some scholars have advocated restricting the term to founders of organizations that primarily rely on earned income (meaning income earned directly from paying consumers), rather than income from donations or grants.
 Others have extended this to include contracted work for public authorities, while still others include grants and donations.